 Also, look into the treadmill belt’s alignment.
-It should be at the centre of the deck when functioning properly.
-But over time, the belt may start to slide off the centre, so make sure to align the belt by following the manufacturer’s instructions.
+It should be at the center of the deck when functioning properly.
+But over time, the belt may start to slide off the center, so make sure to align the belt by following the manufacturer’s instructions.

 4. Lubricate the treadmill parts